-Equality is comprised of non-discrimination of any person based on gender and permits full realization of the rights and freedoms provided by the Constitution, the Constitution is against discrimination unless in justifiable and fair issues, and article 24 of the 2010 constitution of Kenya permits limitation of rights, it states as follows: -
+Equality is comprised of non-discrimination of any person based on gender and permits full realisation of the rights and freedoms provided by the Constitution; the Constitution is against discrimination unless in justifiable and fair issues, 139 and article 24 of the 2010 constitution of Kenya permits limitation of rights; it states as follows: -

-The Bill of Rights guarantees certain rights and fundamental freedoms, which can only be restricted in accordance with the law, and even then, only as long as the restrictions are rational and can be defended in a society that permits the practice of freedom and promotes and protects human rights, equality, and dignity.
-To determine the validity of any such restriction, all relevant factors must be considered, such as
+The Bill of Rights guarantees certain rights and fundamental freedoms, which can only be restricted by the Law, and even then, only as long as the restrictions are rational and can be defended in a society that permits the practice of freedom and promotes and protects human rights, equality, and dignity.
+To determine the validity of any such restriction, all relevant factors must be considered, such as:

-- a) The type and significant of the rights or fundamental freedom being limited. b) The significance of the restriction purpose. - c) The extent and nature of the restriction. - d) The need to safeguard the enjoyment of rights and fundamental freedoms of all individuals without infringing upon the rights and fundamental freedoms of others. - e) The relationship between the restrictions and its intended utility, as well as, if an alternative exists, which is not such restrictive manners to achieve the same objective. "
+- a) The type and significance of the rights or fundamental freedom is limited. - b) The significance of the restriction purpose. - c) The extent and nature of the restriction. - d) There is a need to safeguard the enjoyment of all individuals' rights and fundamental freedoms without infringing upon others' rights and fundamental freedoms. - e) The relationship between the restrictions and its intended utility, as well as, if an alternative exists, which is not such restrictive manners to achieve the same objective.

 The above shows no absolute rights: all rights are limited.
-The Constitution of Kenya also protects the rights to culture by extending the right to take part and enjoy the cultural practices of
+The Constitution of Kenya also protects the rights to culture by extending the right to take part in and enjoy the cultural practices of a person and that a person should not be forced to participate in the cultural practices of another tribe or group, which means that the norms and beliefs of one cultural group should not be imposed on another group; if one group practices male primogeniture and